btozer/gmg/paper/paper.md

 # Acknowledgements

-GMG was conceived at the University of Oxford and we thank Brook Keats for helpful discussion and contributions.
+GMG was conceived at the University of Oxford and we thank Brook Keats for helpful discussion and contributions during development.

 # References